Kuznecov formulae for fractal measures: Introduction

 This project is supported by the National Key R\&D Program of China under Grant No. 2022YFA1007200, the Natural Science Foundation of China under Grant No. 12571107, and the Zhejiang Provincial Natural Science Foundation of China under Grant No. LR25A010001.
+The author thanks Shi-Lei Kong for some helpful discussions.
 The author thanks Xucheng Hu and Diankun Liu for carefully reading an earlier draft of this paper.